bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.8.0 =
-* Breaking change - Drop backward compatibility and support with Booking Activities < 1.5 (shortcodes and WC integration)
+* Breaking change - Drop backward compatibility and support with Booking Activities forms made before 1.5 (shortcodes and WC integration)
 * Breaking change - Drop backward compatibility and support with WooCommerce < 3.0
 * Feature - Display a preview of the bookings in a tooltip when you mouseover an event in the backend Bookings page
 * Feature - Allow to change the calendar settings in the backend Bookings page (saved per user)